DualVipers/Waymaker/README.md

 ## Example

-Eventually, I'll write full documentation for Wayfinder, but for now this will do.
+Eventually, I'll write full documentation for Waymaker, but for now this will do.

-Create a project and add express and wayfinder.
+Create a project and add express and waymaker.

 Create app.js and paste the following code block.